0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 Freezes the account at `address`.
 The sending account of this transaction must be the Treasury Compliance account.
-The account being frozen cannot be the Libra Root or Treasury Compliance account.
+The account being frozen cannot be the Diem Root or Treasury Compliance account.
 After the successful execution of this transaction no transactions may be sent from the frozen account, and the frozen account may not send or receive coins.